-It’s hard not to get overwhelmed in the modern marketplace when there are so many options available.
+It’s hard not to get overwhelmed by the many options available in the modern marketplace.
 Whether you’re walking down a supermarket aisle, or shopping in a mall, or haggling with merchants at a bazaar, you’ll be inundated with brands, products, and services, all vying for your business.
-Indeed, our consumer-centric society deludes us into believing that we can have (and need) it all!
+Our consumer-centric society deludes us into believing that we can have (and need) it all!

 Despite all the freedoms that capitalism bestows on us, we need to be careful of its illusory effect on our psyche.
-Just because almost everything under the sun is available to us, it doesn’t mean that we’ve found the Holy Grail of happiness.
+Just because we have a lot of options does not mean that we should partake in all of them.
 Advertisers use a combo of striking words and captivating imagery to attract our attention and to plant the seeds of desire.

-As adults, we still have this inner child, but the impact that it has on our ability to compromise and limit our wants depends on what we learned about money and self-control control as children.
-If you were raised with sound financial education and a secure idea of what money could provide, you are more likely to have a mature perspective on your finances.
-If, however, you developed a dysfunctional relationship with money due to a lack of financial education and opposition in your household it can lead to a hazy and complicated attitude around money.
+As adults, we may still exhibit these inner child traits.
+If you were raised with sound financial education. you’re more likely to have a balanced perspective on your finances.
+If, however, you developed a dysfunctional relationship with money due to a lack of guidance around money matters, it can lead to a hazy and complicated attitude around money.

 I was one of those people unable to draw a line between what separated my wants from my needs.
 It wasn’t until I worked with a money coach that I established financial literacy and began seeing money as a form of energetic currency.
-How I choose to allocate my money says a lot me as a person – my maturity, priorities, and my values.
-That’s why this transition should begin by empowering ourselves with a solid understanding of who we are at our core, and what’s most important to us.
-This will give us the clarity and foresight to decide what we should bring into our personal space, be it an object, person, or experience.
+How I choose to allocate my money says a lot about me as a person – my maturity, priorities, and my values.

-It’s only by gaining spiritual maturity that we can see the futility in a naive chase for acquiring happiness solely by fulfilling our wants, rather than our needs.
-In his thoughtful column in the New York Times called The Joy of Less, travel writer Pico Iyer, points out that “voluntary simplicity” and getting rid of excess stuff that only distracts an individual is a big part of the formula for happiness.
+It’s only by gaining spiritual insights that we can see the futility in our blind chase for happiness through fulfilling our “wants”.
+Travel writer Pico Iyer, points out that ‘voluntary simplicity’ and getting rid of excess stuff is a big part of the formula for happiness.
+He writes:

-Adopting a mindset of simplicity doesn’t require us to renounce all our worldly desires and subject ourselves to the ascetic lifestyle of a monk.
-It does mean that we should adjust our emotional compass so that it points us down a path that’s characterized by intangible and lasting forms of joy such as love, compassion, peace, and balance, rather than by transient and shallow material forms of happiness.
+Adopting a mindset of simplicity doesn’t mean that we have renounce all our worldly desires and subject ourselves to the ascetic lifestyle of a monk.
+It does mean that we should aim to find lasting forms of happiness, such as love, peace, and balance, rather than transient and shallow material forms.

 1. Adopt a mindset of simplicity: The culture of materialism and celebrity fans the flames of desire for the things you don’t really need.
 The truth of the matter is that you don’t really need that much to be happy.
 The things that are going to truly fulfill you are simple if you adopt a mindset of simplicity.
 Of course, you don’t have to deprive yourself of life’s goodies.
 You simply need to adjust your expectations and train yourself to find happiness in the small things.

-2. Prioritize and list your needs and wants: The next step is to reflect on your priorities and what’s most important to you in your life in the present moment.
+2. Prioritize and list your needs and wants: Reflect on your priorities in the present moment.
 Ask yourself: What really needs your urgent attention right now?
 Where do you think you should spend your energy and resources so that you receive the highest return on your investment?
 What actions are going to be conducive to your long-term happiness?
 What can wait for a few days/weeks/months?
-Create a list divided into two columns, each one labeled “needs” and “wants”.
-Write down your responses between these two columns and decide when you would like to meet each target.
-Remember to avoid judging your needs and wants – instead, use it as a tool that motivates you to create a plan of action and to follow through.
+Create a list that divided into two columns, each one labeled ‘needs’ and ‘wants’.

 3. Maintain self-control and discipline: Sticking with the needs and wants that you’ve written down on your list requires commitment.
 It may not be easy, especially if you’re someone who has a tough time controlling your impulses and gets carried away.
-You can keep yourself on-track by thinking hard before you buy or take action on something.
 If you find yourself under the grip of an addictive pattern that blurs the line between your wants and needs, stop, take a deep breath, and ask yourself these questions: Do I really need this to survive?
 Why do I need or want this item?
 Do I already have something similar?
 How will I feel after acquiring this?
 What effect will it have on my finances and my self-confidence?
-By asking yourself these questions, you’ll make more conscious and wise decisions that are driven by your needs, and less by your wants.
+By asking yourself these questions, you’ll make more conscious and wise choices.

 4. Develop a practice of gratitude: An attitude of gratitude will create feelings of abundance and prosperity no matter how much we have in our lives.
-A farmer in a rural town can feel just as wealthy as a real estate magnate in a city if he takes the time to appreciate what he has in his life.
-We typically like to compare ourselves to those who have more than us and fret over the things that they have which we don’t.
-If you reorient your attention to reflect on all the ways that you’ve been blessed, you’ll notice an instant shift in how you relate to your needs and wants.
 Cultivate a daily practice of noticing both the big and little things that you’re thankful for such as the food on your table, the roof above your head, the clothes you wear, your health and safety, and anything else that you cherish.
-There are people out there who fantasize about the life you’re living and have many of their basic needs unmet because of their circumstances.
+There are people out there who fantasize about the life you’re living and all the privileges that you enjoy.

 All my best on your journey,